 Take a tour of Michigan's forests!

-Each point on our interactive map highlights a great recreational opportunity to enjoy in Michigan's forests.
+Each point on our interactive state forest tour highlights a great recreational opportunity to enjoy in Michigan's forests.

 Each location provides a description of the point of interest and driving directions to help you find your way.

-For locations of forest campgrounds, hiking trails and state forest land, visit our forest recreation map.
+For the locations of forest campgrounds, hiking trails and state forest lands, visit our forest recreation map.

-If you need assistance with the information on this map, email DNR-GIS@Michigan.gov.
+If you need assistance with the information on these maps, email DNR-GIS@Michigan.gov.

 The Pigeon River Country State Forest, a 109,000-acre undeveloped forest in northern lower Michigan, provides a unique backcountry experience offering an abundance of outdoor recreation opportunities.